World War II in Yugoslav Macedonia: Collaborationist organizations

 Balli Kombëtar in Macedonia – There were 5,500 Balli Kombëtar militants in Albanian occupied Macedonia, 2,000 of which were Tetovo-based and 500 of which were based in Debar.

 Ivan Mihailov's IMRO in Macedonia – After the military Bulgarian coup d'état of 1934 the new Bulgarian government banned IMRO as a terrorist organization.
 Ivan Mihailov fled to Italy, where he made contact with the Italian fascist authorities and with members of the German secret service (Gestapo).
 After the defeat of Yugoslavia, Mihailov went to Zagreb and spent the war there with Ante Pavelić.
 He revitalized parts of his old organisation and ordered them to enter Vardar Macedonia and infiltrate the local Bulgarian administration, waiting for an opportunity to take over control and create a pro-German Macedonian state.
 Although Nazi Germany gave Bulgaria the right to annex the greater part of Vardar Macedonia, the Gestapo had contacts with Mihailov and his men in Bulgaria and Vardar Macedonia.
 This was in order to have a "reserve card" in case of things going wrong in Bulgaria.

 Serbian Chetnik Movement in Macedonia – There were approximately 8,000 Serb Chetniks led by Draža Mihailović operating in Macedonia during the conflict.
 For a time, they were controlled by rival Chetnik leader Kosta Pećanac.

 Counter-chetas – The Kontračeti were anti-partisan units organized and equipped by the Bulgarian police in the period between 1942 and 1944.
 Composed of former IMRO-activists, the first kontračeta was formed in Veles in the end of 1942 in order to limit partisan and Serbian Chetnik Movement activities in the region.
 The idea for the formation of these units came from Stefan Simeonov, chief of the Police in Skopje district, and former Internal Dobrujan Revolutionary Organisation četnik, and was approved by minister of the interior Petur Gabrovski.
-Their peak strength was 200 units in August 1944.
+However, by 1942, the initial pro‑Bulgarian sentiment in the region had faded amid policies of "forcible Bulgarianisation" of the local population.
+Recruitment efforts attracted only about 200 people, and these units were soon defeated and dispersed by the Partisans.